Alxelio/bmi_Santander/README.md

 # Number 3
 I has changed all the TextFormField Widgets, as well as colors, fontsize, fontweight and so on.
 I took this approach to customize the button too.

+# Number 4
+Improved the code with some components.

+# Number 5
+I made the second page to house the result of calculus for BMI - (Body Mass Index) and did some more components as well.